MicrosoftDocs/azure-devops-docs/docs/articles/phase-rollout-with-rings.md

 Let's observe how a change triggers and moves through our ring based deployment process we're using for all our extension projects, using the [VSTS Developer Tools Build Tasks](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.vsts-developer-tools-build-tasks) extension.

-> **VSTS Developer Tools Build Tasks** extension is our secret sauce, used to package and publish Team Services extensions to the Visual Studio Marketplace.
+> **VSTS Developer Tools Build Tasks** extension is our secret sauce, used to package and publish VSTS extensions to the Visual Studio Marketplace.

 ![Extension rings](./_img/phase-rollout-with-rings/phase-rollout-with-rings-pipeline.png)